lpewton/stock-controller/README.md

 - Names are unique
 - Cannot set a negative value for units
 - No blank names
-- Units Cannot have decimals
+- Units cannot have decimals
 - Should be lowercase sensitive
 - Cannot reach -1 in stock